-Before getting too carried away with your social media page, it’s critical that you establish a game plan for your content and overall purpose for your social account.
+Before getting too carried away with your social media page, you must establish a game plan for your content and overall purpose for your social account.

-For brands selling products and trying to drive ecommerce sales, you may want to focus on highlighting your product features or promoting a new sale.
-For nonprofits supporting a cause, you could focus on informative content aimed at educating people of current events that your organization is trying to help impact.
+For brands selling products and trying to drive e-commerce sales, you may want to focus on highlighting your product features or promoting a new sale.
+For nonprofits supporting a cause, you could focus on informative content aimed at educating people about current events that your organization is trying to help impact.

 Finding your Why will give you a guideline for your social media strategy and help you stay on course to your end goal.

 Once you know what purpose your content is serving, we need to start to cultivate a following to get traction with our posts.
 No one’s going to see your content if no one knows your page exists!